colts70/The-Sematic-Stack/README.md

 Efficiency: AI models use fewer "tokens" to understand your site, making your content more likely to be cited in AI search results.

-🔑 Topic-Level Authority (The Missing SEO Primitive) Traditional SEO ranks documents.
-HESS / DFH establishes domains as topics.
+🔑 Topic-Level Authority (The Missing SEO Primitive) Traditional SEO ranks pages.
+HESS / DFH establishes domains as the anchor for a whole topic.

-By publishing a deterministic semantic root at:
+When you publish a deterministic semantic root at:

 https://yourdomain.com/.well-known/stack

-A domain becomes:
+your domain becomes:

-the canonical authority for a topic the primary entity resolver the semantic root for all downstream pages No meta tag, schema snippet, or sitemap alone can do this.
+the canonical authority for that topic

+the primary entity resolver (what “X” actually refers to)

+the semantic root that all downstream pages inherit from

+No meta tag, Schema snippet, or sitemap can do this — those are page-level signals.
+HESS / DFH is topic-level identity and authority, declared at the root.

 🧭 Deterministic Crawl Geometry (No More Guessing) HESS / DFH gives crawlers an explicit, deterministic crawl surface: